Child Actor Dies: Billy Chapin Was 72 And Could Not Afford Funeral Expenses

 It always seems to catch Baby Boomers by surprise to learn that a child actor they grew up with is gone.
 You might not recognize his name, but Billy Chapin had one of those faces that looks familiar to anyone who’s seen movies or television shows made in the 1940s and 1950s.

 As a kid, Chapin appeared in dozens of shows, including My Friend Flicka, Leave it to Beaver, Topper, Dragnet and The Loretta Young Show.
 The young thespian also appeared in a number of movies, including Naked Alibi, There’s No Business Like Show Business, The Kid from Left Field and the now-critically acclaimed Robert Mitchum film noir classic, The Night of the Hunter.

-Erstwhile child actor Billy Chapin died on December 2, according to Deadline Hollywood.
+Child actor Billy Chapin died on December 2, according to Deadline Hollywood.
 His sister, Lauren Chapin, who was a child actor who starred as Katherine ‘Kitten’ Anderson on Father Knows Best from 1954 through 1960, says her brother died in poverty and didn’t have enough money to pay for his own funeral.
 Recently, Lauren Chapin reached out to her Facebook friends and followers, imploring fans of her brother to chip in to help cover the costs associated with Billy’s funeral.
 Services were held at Monroe Christian Church in Los Angeles on December 26, two days before what would have been the former child star’s 73rd birthday.

 Born William McClellan Chapin on December 28, 1943, Billy was the middle child in a trio of child actors.
 The eldest, Michael Chapin, now age 80, started his acting career at age eight.
 Michael Chapin appeared in the seasonal classic It’s a Wonderful Life as well as a number of westerns before retiring from the biz in 1959.
 Billy appeared in more than 30 movies and television episodes.
 His first acting role was as a baby girl in the 1944 Gary Cooper film, Casanova Brown.
 One of his final appearances was on a 1959 Leave it to Beaver episode entitled “The Grass is Always Greener.”